 For communities that rely almost completely on agriculture and livestock produce to generate income, market areas in Darfur are an integral aspect of daily life.
-The decade-long conflict in the region has resulted in mass displacements and a significant increase in population in areas near major towns across the region.
+Displacement during the past 10 years resulted in a significant increase in population in areas near major towns across the region.
 Consequently, demand for necessary items and services in these towns, has escalated significantly.
 A strong example of this is El Fasher in North Darfur, a town with a population of some 1.2 million people, many of whom live in displaced persons' camps that have sprung up on the outskirts of the town.

-The El Fasher market, located in the heart of this busy town in North Darfur, is a place of constant activity, bustling with goods and services and thriving with new business opportunities.
+El Fasher market, located in the heart of this busy town in North Darfur, is a place of constant activity, bustling with goods and services and thriving with new business opportunities.
 Customers throng the stalls, buying a variety of necessary items, and often, stopping for a cup of tea and conversation at one of the many tea stands operated by local ladies.